- Become a Lawyer

 - there is evidence to show a link between the treatment or the impact that the articling student experienced and their personal characteristic.

-If our Equity Ombudsperson concludes that the articling student’s experience has met the criteria, the Law Society will take steps to quickly end the student’s current articles.
-The student is not required to continue in their current articles until replacement articles are confirmed.
+If our Equity Ombudsperson concludes that the articling student’s experience has met the criteria, the Law Society will work with the student to end their current articles.

 An articling student reporting the behaviour of their principal or of another lawyer to the Law Society is taking a difficult step and we do not take that lightly.
 Importantly, the default position of the program is that articling students are believed.